2018 Campaign Project Organizer

 - Three or more years’ experience demonstrating grassroots organizing success on a union, political or advocacy campaign.

-- Experience working with Greater Minnesota Education Minnesota members.
+- Experience working with Education Minnesota Education Support Professionals.

 - Experience developing organizing plans and building grassroots organizing networks.